 We're excited to announce that OCC was notified on June 14, 2018 that the institution has been continued in the schedule of Candidate for Accreditation with the Higher Learning Commission!
 This follows a March 12-13, 2018 biennial visit that ensure the college is making progress towards fulfilling the requirements of initial accreditation by spring 2020.
 This is in addition to our national accreditation with the Association for Biblical Higher Education (ABHE), which we’ve held since 1988.

-Ozark began the process of seeking candidacy status with the HLC in 2012.
-In 2014, we were notified that we’d met all the eligibility requirements and could
+Ozark began the process of seeking candidacy status with the HLC in 2012 in conjunction with the 2012-2017 strategic plan.
+In 2014, we were notified that we met all the eligibility requirements and could

 For more information, read our Accreditation FAQs (Frequently Asked Questions) here.